Lab41/hermes/README.md

 It also explores how recommender systems may assist a software developer of data scientist find new data, tools, and computer programs.

+The Wiki associated with this project has details on many [references](http://github.com/Lab41/hermes/wiki/References) that we utilized when implementing this framework.
+It also details the [datasets](http://github.com/Lab41/hermes/wiki/Datasets) used in this base framework, as well as some [resources](https://github.com/Lab41/hermes/wiki/Training-Materials) to help you get started in recommender systems and Spark.

 This readme will be updated as the project progresses so stay tuned!

 ##Blog Overviews